uswds/uswds/README.md

 ## Contributing to the code base

 For complete instructions on how to contribute code, please read [CONTRIBUTING.md](CONTRIBUTING.md).
-These instructions also include guidance on how to set up your own copy of the Standards style guide website for development.
+These instructions also include guidance on how to set up your own copy of the Design System style guide website for development.

 If you would like to learn more about our workflow process, check out the [Workflow](https://github.com/18F/web-design-standards/wiki/Workflow) and [Issue label Glossary](https://github.com/18F/web-design-standards/wiki/Issue-label-glossary) pages on the wiki.